dennisschneider-ml/project_template/README.md

 source enter
 ```

+## The Component-System
+First, let me introduce you to the underlying workflow-assumption. \
+A system is comprised of components.
+Each component has a certain implementation and attributes.
+However, especially in a research-context, multiple components need to be evaluated against eachother.
+Thus, a system is assumed in which each component has its own implementation and configuration and an execution of the system is bundled within experiments. \
+An experiment is comprised of a selection of components it uses and an optional overwriting of selected parameters.
+In effect, an entire research system can be instantiated from configuration files, since components within a common type act similarly. \
+The idea behind this template is, to create such components and component-types using the `make_component.sh`-script and automatically creating corresponding configuration files.

+Furthermore, a research project is in need of a reproducible dataset-creation system.
+Thus, this template provides the command `make <dataset_name>` which automatically downloads and preprocesses all datasets given the implemented scripts.
+Notable here, is the already implemented multi-core functionality of the provided preprocessing script, automatically using all physical cores present in the machine.

 ## Automated Configuration-Management
 Running `sh make_component.sh` opens a small terminal application to lead you through the creation of the component-based system:
 ```shell